vglinka/storage-facade-sessionstorage/README.md

-# 🔥 Storage facade sessionStorage
+# 🔥 Storage facade sessionStorage: SessionStorageInterface

 An simple way to store data in sessionStorage.
 Supports caching, iteration and default values.